philosowaffle/obisidian-work-template/010 projects/000 projects.md

 # Projects

-> [!info]
+> [!info]-
 > The Project Notes are for tracking projects with a start and end date.
 These projects may be short or long lived.
 They generally create other artifacts as a result.

-See the [[Project Note Specification]] for more information on how to structure project notes.
+See [[Folder Organization#010 Projects]].